 If he wasn’t the best of his time, how can Mayweather claim to be the best of all time?
 As Max Kellerman has pointed out, when Roy Jones Jr was at his zenith in the late 90s, nobody put Floyd Mayweather at the top of their pound-for-pound lists.
 In 2001, when Mayweather delivered his career-best performance against Corrales, he was universally considered a worthy but distant second to Roy.
 Simply by retiring, Jones appears to have reasserted that gap after years of relative obscurity.

 Posterity is a capricious mistress.
-But a year on since Mayweather’s valediction, she seems to be agreeing with R.A. the Rugged Man, who personally told Floyd he was special, but no more so than Aaron Pryor, Pernell Whitaker, or Emile Griffith.
+But five years on since Mayweather’s valediction, she seems to be agreeing with R.A. the Rugged Man, who personally told Floyd he was special, but no more so than Aaron Pryor, Pernell Whitaker, or Emile Griffith.
 Meanwhile, I suspect that the further we get from Roy, the more superhuman he’ll look.
 Perhaps not in the league of Ray Robinson, but like Ray, he will always be a truly unique and epochal fighter, the type whose greatness imposes itself from the first time you watch him and ever after. — Laurence Thompson